Memphis Redbirds: International League (2021–present)

 Prior to the 2022 season, the Redbirds were sold to Diamond Baseball Holdings, a group which operates other affiliated Minor League Baseball teams and is led by Pat Battle and former team owner Peter B. Freund.
 In 2022, the Triple-A East became known as the International League (IL), the name historically used by the regional circuit prior to the 2021 reorganization.
 Memphis began IL play with an Opening Night win against the Gwinnett Stripers, 2–1, at AutoZone Park on April 5.
 They ended the season in sixth place in the Western Division at 73–77.
 The league began using a split-season format in 2023 in which the teams with the best league-wide records at the end of each half have qualified for the playoffs.
 Memphis missed the first-half title by nine-and-a-half games, placing eighth at 39–36.
 They dropped further back in the second half, placing 17th at 32–42, fifteen-and-a-half games back.
 Overall, the team went 71–78.
 Luken Baker won the International League Most Valuable Player Award and Masyn Winn was chosen for the IL Top MLB Prospect Award.
 In 2024, Memphis tied for seventh place in the first-half with a 38–37 mark, 12 games out of first.
 They finished in 10th place in the second half at 36–37, eleven-and-a-half games back.
 Their full season record was an even 74–74.
 In 2025, Memphis placed sixth in the first half at 41–32 and tied for ninth in the second half at 39–36.
 Overall, they went 80–68.
 Shortstop JJ Wetherholt won the 2025 IL Top MLB Prospect Award.

+Memphis won the 2026 first-half title on the last day of the half with a 10–8 victory at home over Nashville for a league-best 47–28 record, qualifying them for their first International League playoffs.
+The Redbirds placed 13th in the second half at 36–39, giving them an overall record of 83–67, the second-highest in the league.
+They were defeated by the second-half champion Rochester Red Wings, 2–1, in the best-of-three series for the IL championship.